johanmazoyer/Asterix/source/create_my_testbed.rst

 You can finally defined your own pupils from a .fits using the keyword ``filename``.
 In this case, you have to manually set up the pupil prad, by definition, it will assume the same size as entrance pupil in the parameter file.

+The pupil in the .fits file are automatically rescaled at prad using skimage.transform.rescale.
+This rescale was prefered because of the option "preserve_range=True" which keep the rescaled pupil in [0,1].

 Function documentation can be found in Section :ref:`pupil-label`.